-They frequently don't fit inside the typical stud spacing of 16 to 24 inches.
+However, they frequently don't fit inside the typical stud spacing of 16 to 24 inches.

-Jack studs are typically positioned directly next to king studs within the opening, where they are secured together.
+In contrast, jack studs are typically positioned directly next to king studs within the opening, where they are secured together.

 This increases the window frame's stability while reducing the requirement for extra support for the extremities of the window sill plate.

-The king stud serves as the header's ending point.
+Furthermore, the king stud serves as the header's ending point.

 To reduce wall bowing, framing experts recommend using the straightest studs as king studs.

-Around the door or window opening, king studs provide support and fasten drywall and casing.
+Additionally, king studs provide support and fasten drywall and casing.